datastackacademy/data-engineering-101/week_2/ep3/README.md

 `ps aux | grep chrome` - list processes and filter to only running chrome processes

-`kill PID` --- kills (ends) the processes with the ID you gave.
-Get the ID by using ps.
+`kill <PID>` --- kills (ends) the processes with the ID you gave.
+Get the ID by using `ps``.
 If the process doesn't 'die' properly, use the option -9.
 But attempt without that option first, because it doesn't give the process a chance to finish possibly important business before dying.

 `pkill <PNAME>` - kill a particular process using the process name

-`du filename` - shows the disk usage of the files and directories in filename (without argument the current directory is used). du -s gives only a total.
+`du <filename>` - shows the disk usage of the files and directories in filename (without argument the current directory is used). du -s gives only a total.

 `df` - shows a list of disks on the system and the amount of disk space used